Divorce: Managing Property Division In Gwinnett County

 - Distribution — The court has a lengthy list of factors to consider when deciding how great a portion of the marital estate should go to each party.
 Often, the family home is at issue.
 Generally, this is the most valuable asset, and the marital estate lacks sufficient funds to compensate one spouse if the other gets ownership of the house.
 Retirement plans also pose a challenge to divide fairly.

-Equitable distribution is a complex process, especially for affluent couples.
+Equitable asset division and distribution is a complex process, especially for affluent couples.
 To get the best result, you must choose an experienced attorney who knows how to protect your rights every step of the way.

 Contact our Gwinnett County property division lawyers to protect your rights

 Your standard of living after divorce depends on how well you protect your property rights during divorce.
 McGarity & Efstration, LLC gives personal attention to every detail of your equitable distribution litigation.
 To schedule a consultation with an experienced divorce lawyer who understands Georgia’s laws on division of property, call our Buford or Braselton office today at 877.851.4261 or contact us online.

 About the Firm